1757 - Siege of Fort William Henry

 On the night of August 5 to 6, under the protection of 3 grenadier coys and 2 piquets, 600 workers completed the left battery, some 600 m. from the fort) and the communication of the right battery with the parallel.
 They also moved the right battery considerably forward to approx. 500 m.

 The same day, British regulars from outlying posts arrived at Fort Edward.
 Furthermore, William Johnson appeared at Fort Edward with 500 militia and 150 Mohawk Allies.
 With militia arrived on the previous day, Webb was now at the head of 4,500 men, including 2,500 regulars.

 On the night of August 6 to 7, the French dug a gallery of almost 300 m. in front of the west bastion and completed the right battery which consisted of eight guns, one mortar and two howitzers.
 It battered the front of attack sideways and the entrenched camp on the rebound.

-Some 2,000 New York Provincials had now reached Fort Edward, bringing Webb's forces to some 3,600 men.
+Some 2,000 New York Militia had now reached Fort Edward, bringing Webb's forces to some 3,600 men.
 Even by stripping all the forts downriver, Webb could gather up at most 4,500 men.

 In the evening, a British engineer inspected the bastion fort.
 Even though there was damage to the top of several parapets, he estimated that fortifications were very little damaged.
 However, 8 guns and 2 mortars had already burst or been destroyed.
-Furthermore, ammunition and supplies were running short and the men had been without rest for five nights.
+Furthermore, artillery stores and other supplies were running short and the men had been without rest for five nights.